Sirius724/Brownian-Dynamics_CUDA/README.md

 In linux, just put "./mearsure_compile.sh".
 If there is a problem or error message, check the nvcc driver and header file directories.

+## With MPI

+Must check the directory of MPI header file. and change it in compile file.